Iran starts moving uranium centrifuges to bunker

 Western officials and analysts say that by producing 20 percent enriched material Iran has taken a significant step closer to the 90 percent threshold suitable for atom bombs.

-"These reports are troubling," U.S. State Department spokeswoman Victoria Nuland, speaking in Washington, said of the reported move of some centrifuges underground.

-"The Iranian nuclear program offers no plausible reason for its existing enrichment of uranium up to nearly 20 percent nor ramping up this production nor moving centrifuges underground," she added, saying Tehran's failure to suspend its enrichment activities had raised doubts about its true intentions.

-The United Nations' International Atomic Energy Agency (IAEA) declined on Monday to comment on Abbasi's statement.
+The United Nations' International Atomic Energy Agency (IAEA) declined Monday to comment on Abbasi's statement.

 Amano said the IAEA was in talks with Iran on how its inspectors would effectively monitor activities at Fordow.